 If a student believes that he or she does not owe all or part of an unpaid obligation, the student should contact Student Financial Services either by phone (760) 750-4490, e-mail email@example.com, or in person at the Student Financial Services (Cashier's Office) in Cougar Central, located in Craven Hall 3800.
 Student Financial Services will review the pertinent information, including information the student may wish to present, and will advise the student of its conclusions with respect to the debt.

 Note: For Extended Learning (EL) refund schedules please go to http://www.csusm.edu/el Please note that Extended Learning (EL) classes may have a different fee structure and drop/refund policies.

 Please read carefully.
-It is the student's responsibility to become familiar with all policies and procedures concerning.
-Only the student dropping their own classes, online, prior to the first day of the term, will eliminate owing a debt to the university.
+It is the student's responsibility to become familiar with all deadlines, policies and procedures.
+Only the student dropping their own classes, online, prior to the first day of the term, which is August 25, 2014, will eliminate owing a debt to the university.

 ADDRESS: All refund checks will be mailed to the address on file with the Office of Registration and Records.
 Please go to your online student center to make sure your address is correct or sign up for direct deposit in your student center for faster, more secure refunding.
 You may edit your address online in your student center and your direct deposit information.
 If payment was made by credit card, the refund will be applied to the credit card from which payment was made.